pharanbrush/pharanbrush.github.io/brush-management-tips.md

 For example, if you assign the | key for multiple different rulers, pressing | key repeatedly will cycle through the different ruler sub tools.

-The order they're cycled through depends on the order of the brushes/sub tools in their list.
+The order they're cycled through depends on the order of the brushes in their list.
 ![](img/bm-reuse-tool-shortcuts.gif)

-**You can also reuse shortcuts for sub tool groups.
+**You can also reuse shortcuts for tabs.
 Pressing the key repeatedly will give you the same cycling behavior.**

-For example, if you assign the R key for watercolor sub tool group, and also for the acrylics sub tool group, pressing R repeatedly will switch you between watercolors and acrylic groups.
+For example, if you assign the R key for watercolor tab, and also for the acrylics tab, pressing R repeatedly will switch you between watercolors and acrylic groups.

 The order they're cycled through depends on the order of their tabs.